supervisely-ecosystem/export-volume-project/README.md

 - Download annotations in `.json` and `.stl` formats
 - Download volumes data in `.nrrd` format
 - Convert closed mesh surfaces (`.stl`) to 3d masks (`.nrrd`)
+- Save 3d masks for every object (instance segmentation) in `.nrrd` format
+- Save all objects masks as single mask (semantic segmentation) in `.nrrd` format
+- Generate `class2idx.json` for semantic segmentation, e.g `{"lung": 1, "brain": 2}`
+- All 3d masks (.nrrd) are made for **compatibility with other popular medical viewers**.
+After download you can open volume and masks in specialised software like [MITK](http://www.mitk.org/) and [3D Slicer](https://www.slicer.org/)

 <div>
   <table>